turbineweasel25/FramePack-Studio/README.md

 [10s] The deer drinks from a small stream
 ```

 Each timestamp defines when that prompt should start influencing the generation.
-The system will smoothly transition between prompts for a cohesive video.
+The system will (hopefully) smoothly transition between prompts for a cohesive video.

 ## Credits
 Many thanks to [Lvmin Zhang](https://github.com/lllyasviel) for the absolutely amazing work on the original [FramePack](https://github.com/lllyasviel/FramePack) code!